psychemedia/island-storynotes/woodville.md

 Chateaubrian the 'rereward' led —
 'Twas there our weakness lay;
-The ''van' was marshalled by de Rieux,
+The 'van' was marshalled by de Rieux,
 Rank on rank in order true,
 The 'battle' by D'Albret.